This page describes best practices for designing Cloud Spanner schemas to avoid hotspots and for loading data into Cloud Spanner.

 always increasing, the inserts are always added to the end of the table and are

 directed at the same split.
 (As discussed in

 split is a set of rows from one or more related tables that are stored in order

 This is problematic because Cloud Spanner assigns work to different servers in units of splits, so the server assigned to this particular split ends up handling all the insert requests.
 As the frequency of user access events increases, the frequency of insert requests to the corresponding server also increases.
 The server then becomes prone to becoming a hotspot, as indicated by the red border and background above.
 Note that in this simplified illustration, each server handles at most one split but in actuality each Cloud Spanner server can be assigned more than one split.

-When more rows are appended to the table, the split grows, and when it reaches its maximum size (approximately 4 GB), Cloud Spanner creates another split, as described in Load-based splitting.
+When more rows are appended to the table, the split grows, and when it reaches approximately 8 GB, Cloud Spanner creates another split, as described in Load-based splitting.
 Subsequent new rows are appended to this new split, and the server that is assigned to it becomes the new potential hotspot.

 When hotspots occur, you might observe that your inserts are slow and other work

 on the same server might slow down.
 Changing the order of the